Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 For example, using compute based replication, a VM is replicated from a local disk drive to a storage array in a different location.
 Compute based replication creates either a VM snapshot, or a VM clone, or a VM template – these will be discussed next.

-Another method is to use storage array to replicate the VM either to an array at the primary site itself or to a remote array (for example, iSCSI, or Fibre channel, or NAS storage array) at the secondary site.
+Another method is to use a storage array to replicate the VM either to an array at the primary site itself or to a remote array (for example, iSCSI, or Fibre channel, or NAS storage array) at the secondary site.
 This method is similar to the traditional array based replication method used in a CDC.
 It works by copying LUNs of the source VM to the target array.
 Replication to a remote array may be either synchronous or asynchronous.

 ### <mark style="background: #BABD00;">VM Snapshot:</mark>